payalord/ZMatrix/README.md

 Right-click its notification-area icon to configure the animation, pause it, refresh the wallpaper, change startup behavior or use the screensaver.

-The current code includes native Visual Studio configuration dialogs, customizable fonts and colors, wallpaper blending with adjustable strength, and optional audio reaction to sound playing through a selected Windows playback output.
-No Winamp plugin is required.
+Customize fonts, colors, glow and wallpaper blending, or enable audio reaction to sound playing through a Windows playback output.
+Brightness, speed, stream creation and color modulation can be controlled independently.

 Read the [user guide](docs/USER_GUIDE.md) for the settings, audio palette controls, configuration files and troubleshooting.
 Help is also available